trejkev/natural_language_processing_course/Project/README.md

     ]

 Generating this tailored dataset was a huge challenge, since importing them to any Python script using an 8 GB RAM computer was not possible without absorbing the whole RAM, and needing even more memory.
-Therefore, a script using system calls to pick what we needed was the approach to take, with the tradeoff of having a really slow data collection process.
+Therefore, a script using system calls to pick what we needed was the approach to take, with the tradeoff of having a comparable slow data collection and generation process.

 # Support Vector Machine Classifier with Bigrams Data Model